Cephalopod: Genetics

-The sequencing of a full Cephalopod genome has remained challenging to researchers due to the length and repetition of their DNA.
-The characteristics of Cephalopod genomes were initially hypothesized to be the result of entire genome duplications.
-Following the full sequencing of a California two-spot octopus, the genome showed similar patterns to other marine invertebrates with significant additions to the genome assumed to be unique to Cephalopods.
+The sequencing of a full cephalopod genome has remained challenging to researchers due to the length and repetition of their DNA.
+The characteristics of cephalopod genomes were initially hypothesized to be the result of entire genome duplications.
+Following the full sequencing of a California two-spot octopus, the genome showed similar patterns to other marine invertebrates with significant additions to the genome assumed to be unique to cephalopods.
 No evidence of full genome duplication was found.

 Within the California two-spot octopus genome there are substantial replications of two gene families.
 Significantly, the expanded gene families were only previously known to exhibit replicative behaviour within vertebrates.
-The first gene family was identified as the Protocadherins which are attributed to neuron development.
+The first gene family was identified as the protocadherins which are attributed to neuron development.
 Protocadherins function as cell adhesion molecules, essential for synaptic specificity.
-The mechanism for Protocadherin gene family replication in vertebrates is attributed to complex splicing, or cutting and pasting, from a locus.
-Following the sequencing of the California two-spot octopus, researchers found that the Prorocadherin gene family in Cephalopods has expanded in the genome due to tandem gene duplication.
-The different replication mechanisms for Protocadherin genes indicate an independent evolution of Protocadherin gene expansion in vertebrates and invertebrates.
-Analysis of individual Cephalopod Protocadherin genes indicate independent evolution between species of Cephalopod.
-A species of shore squid Doryteuthis pealeii with expanded Protocadherin gene families differ significantly from those of the California two-spot octopus suggesting gene expansion did not occur before speciation within Cephalopods.
-Despite different mechanisms for gene expansion, the two-spot octopus Protocadherin genes were more similar to vertebrates than squid, suggesting a convergent evolution mechanism.
+The mechanism for protocadherin gene family replication in vertebrates is attributed to complex splicing, or cutting and pasting, from a locus.
+Following the sequencing of the California two-spot octopus, researchers found that the protocadherin gene family in cephalopods has expanded in the genome due to tandem gene duplication.
+The different replication mechanisms for protocadherin genes indicate an independent evolution of protocadherin gene expansion in vertebrates and invertebrates.
+Analysis of individual cephalopod protocadherin genes indicate independent evolution between species of cephalopod.
+A species of shore squid Doryteuthis pealeii with expanded protocadherin gene families differ significantly from those of the California two-spot octopus suggesting gene expansion did not occur before speciation within cephalopods.
+Despite different mechanisms for gene expansion, the two-spot octopus protocadherin genes were more similar to vertebrates than squid, suggesting a convergent evolution mechanism.
 The second gene family known as C2H2 are small proteins that function as zinc transcription factors.
 C2H2 are understood to moderate DNA, RNA and protein functions within the cell.

 The sequenced California two spot octopus genome also showed a significant presence of transposable elements as well as transposon expression.
 Although the role of transposable elements in marine vertebrates is still relatively unknown, significant expression of transposons in nervous system tissues have been observed.
 In a study conducted on vertebrates, the expression of transposons during development in the fruitfly Drosophila melanogaster activated genomic diversity between neurons.
 This diversity has been linked to increased memory and learning in mammals.
-The connection between transposons and increased neuron capability may provide insight into the observed intelligence, memory and function of Cephalopods.
+The connection between transposons and increased neuron capability may provide insight into the observed intelligence, memory and function of cephalopods.

 Using long-read sequencing, researchers have decoded the cephalopod genomes and discovered they have been churned and scrambled.
 The genes were compared to those of thousands of other species and while blocks of three or more genes co-occurred between squid and octopus, the blocks of genes were not found together in any other animals'.
 Many of the groupings were in the nervous tissue, suggesting the course they adapted their intelligence.